 So what does it mean to become embodied?

-Embodiment means to feel at home within yourself, to create ease in your movements.
+Embodiment means to feel at home within yourself.
 This means flexibility beyond the physical, allowing us to integrate body, mind and spirit.
-Then we can play with the infinite complexities of being human and experience each moment and each breath.
+Then we can play with the infinite complexities of being human enabling ourselves to experience each moment and each breath.

 If we do not move regularly, tensions and imbalances start to appear.
 When we leave these issues unaddressed they worsen and start to impact other areas of our body.
-Sounds exhausting!
-But as little as 20 minutes of conscious movement each day can help us immensely.
+But as little as 20 minutes of movement each day can help us immensely.

 Movement practices can bridge the gap between consciousness and bodily experience in an attempt to understand our emotions and thrive in a world where everyday stressors are thrown at us and manifest as pain and restrictions.